 - Once you are registered for VAT, you will need to file VAT Returns, keep VAT incoices and receipts, and maintain VAT accounting records.
 This all adds to the workload and results in more paperwork - but with account software like Debitoor, this is now quick, easy and hassle-free.

 VAT Registration and Debitoor

-With Debitoor, you can choose whether to activate VAT, depending on whether your business is VAT registered.
+With Debitoor [invoicing software], you can choose whether to activate VAT, depending on whether your business is VAT registered.